-United Nations Secretary-General Ban Ki-moon is in South Sudan to push for an end to violence that has displaced more than 1.2 million people.
+United Nations Secretary-General Ban Ki-moon is in South Sudan to push for an end to fighting between government and rebel forces.

-Mr. Ban also visited the U.N. mission's Tomping base, where he met with community leaders representing the thousands of civilians who have sought protection there.
+Mr. Ban's one-day trip to Juba on Tuesday includes talks with President Salva Kiir and a visit to the U.N. mission's Tomping compound, where he will meet with community leaders from the thousands of people who have sought protection there.

-The two sides signed a cease-fire agreement in January, but fighting has continued.
+The rebels and government signed a cease-fire agreement in January, but fighting has continued.